 - To enable rerouting, you must verify that the route task supports it.
 You must then provide the route task and parameters that were used to create the original route.

 Use RouteTask.getRouteTaskInfo().isSupportsRerouting() to see if the underlaying route service or dataset supports recalculation of routes.
-At 100.6.0, rerouting is not supported for online route services.

 - Enable location display on the map view and handle device location updates by passing the new location to the route tracker.
 The tracker will update the status when it gets a new location, including whether the user is off route.